 After the arrival of the Hummingbird algorithm in the summer of 2013, search engines were capable of understanding and identifying that keywords alone are not enough to rank pages.

 Keyword stuffing had become common because of this and it needed to be rectified in order to stop search engines being overrun with inappropriate websites.

 What they needed to understand next, was how this data was related, both within the same site and throughout the web.

-This is where the most important change within the search landscape occurs: a progression from the ubiquitous keywords to the increasingly important entities.
+This is where the most important change within the search landscape occurs: a progression from ubiquitous keywords to increasingly important entities.

 Words become concepts and search engines evolve into genuine learning machines.

-HOWEVER, that does NOT mean that the “classic” keyword research is not needed anymore.
+However, that does NOT mean that “classic” keyword research is not needed anymore.